ubc-biodiversity-bioinformatics/General/README.md

 ## About The Project

 Here's a blank template to get started.
 We will need to:
-* update the table of contents \
+* update the table of contents
-* fill in more details \
+* fill in more details and add more screenshots
-* add a list of useful code to share here\
+* add a list of useful code to share here and find people to share it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>